Tl3asl2/Drum-Kit/README.md

 # Drum-Kit
-This project aim to apply Javascript to built a drum-kit
+This project aim to apply Javascript and DOM to built a drum-kit
 - Pressed or clicked to play drum sound